leoAshu/nextjs-essentials/README.md

 ## Introduction

 Next.js is a React framework for building server-rendered React applications with ease.
 It simplifies the process of setting up and deploying React applications by providing a range of features out of the box.
+In short, Next.js is a framework for building fast and search engine friendly web sites.

 ### Why Next.js?